 It’s a great book, but I remember first thinking when Billy announced the title and theme…

 As Billy told me, Tiago played a big part in this.
-They’d created a body of work for the past four years, starting with the Keynote cohort course.
+They’d created a body of work for the past four years, starting with the Keystone cohort course.
 They’ve written email series’ together, webinars, etc. Thousands and thousands of words.

 Billy has this concept of expanding and then distilling.
 You create a large volume, then distil it to your best ideas.